 Among some of the other strange performances recorded at Atareb Hospital on 26 August 2013 is this curiously impassive young woman who briefly appears in this You Tube video, the desultory daubs of burns cream on her face presumably indicating that she is to be understood as a victim of the supposed Urm al-Kubra incendiary bomb attack.
-(The other young woman in the video, who offers a contrastingly vitriolic performance, bizarrely appears to have borrowed her distinctive dress and scarf from another alleged victim filmed by the BBC earlier in the day).
+(The other young woman in the video, who offers a contrastingly vitriolic performance, seemingly lost the use of her legs when filmed by a BBC camera upon her arrival at Atareb Hospital – in an ISIS ambulance – earlier in the day).

 The first of Sharif’s Instagram images above, captioned “Somewhere in #syria with some friends”, may not actually have been taken on 26 August 2013.
 Evidently, however, Sharif found a leisurely moment to upload it to the site on that day, during the morning of which he was chauffeuring Ian Pannell through an ISIS checkpoint on the way to visit a frontline clinic and some time later presumably served in the same capacity as Pannell, Conway and Doctors Hallam and Ahsan journeyed on to Atareb Hospital where they opportunely recorded the dramatic alleged aftermath of the Urm al-Kubra incendiary attack for global BBC audiences.